Farrasffn/PengecekanNIlai/README.md

 # About
-A Website for checking values based on the type of number, even or odd.
+A Website for checking student scores based on the type of number, even or odd.

 # Source
-DSF Project - Frontend Developer
+DSF 23 Project - Frontend Developer

+January, 2024.